 #3.
 Have High Expectations

-harder and you have to teach your kids work harder to compensate for the disability.
+harder and you have to make the kids work harder because of their ADHD.
 Teach them to work hard.
-Help them develop strategies to use in dealing with the negative characteristics of their disability.
-If you do this, the child can do better on a task or mission than a child who doesn't have a disability - because you had high expectations and helped them develop useful strategies.
+Help them develop strategies to use in dealing with the negative characteristics of ADHD.
+If you do this, the child with ADD/ADHD can do better on a task or mission than a child who doesn't have ADHD - because your expectations are high.

 #4.
 Teach Your Child to Behave